CampusSetu/CampusSetu/README.md

 - **Recruiter Dashboard:** A comprehensive suite of tools for recruiters to post, manage, and track job listings.
 - **Full Job Lifecycle Management:** Recruiters can create, view, edit, and delete their job postings.
 - **Applicant Tracking System (ATS):** Recruiters can view all applicants for a specific job and change their status (Pending, Shortlisted, Rejected).
+- **Analytics Dashboard:** A comprehensive dashboard visualizing key metrics about jobs, applications, and placements.
 - **Responsive Design:** A mobile-first approach ensuring the application is usable on various screen sizes.

 ## Tech Stack